On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

+\begin{defn} A \ourdefn{smooth equivariant fiber bundle} is a smooth equivariant map $p\colon E \to B$, such that for each $x \in B$ with isotropy group $G_x$, there is a $G_x$-invariant neighborhood $U \subseteq B$ on which $p$ is identified up to $G_x$-equivariant diffeomorphism with a product projection $F \times U \to U$, with $F$ a $G_x$-manifold.

+The bundle has \ourdefn{structure group} $\Gamma$ if we take a fixed smooth manifold $F$ with faithful left action by $\Gamma$ through diffeomorphisms, and choose a priviledged class of trivializations of $p\colon E \to B$ in which every $G_x$-equivariant fiber arises from a homomorphism $G_x \to \Gamma$, and the transitions between the local trivializations are given through actions by elements of $\Gamma$.

+As a special case, a \ourdefn{smooth equivariant vector bundle} is a smooth equivariant fiber bundle in which each fiber $F$ has the structure of a vector space, with $G_x$ acting linearly, and the smooth trivializations $p^{-1}(U) \cong F \times U$ can be chosen to be linear on each fiber.
+This is the case in which $\Gamma = GL_n(\R)$. \end{defn}

-The \ourdefn{normal bundle} of a smooth embedding is defined in the usual way, as the quotient of tangent bundles.
-Notice that this makes sense even at boundary and corner points.
-If the embedding is equivariant then the normal bundle is a $G$-vector bundle.
+For example, the tangent bundle $TM \to M$ from \autoref{tangent_bundle} is a smooth equivariant vector bundle, with a trivialization for each $x \in M$ and $G_x$-equivariant coordinate chart containing $x$.
+We define the \ourdefn{normal bundle} of a smooth embedding $i\colon M \to N$ as the quotient of tangent bundles $(i^*TN) / TM$.
+Notice that this does not require us to pick a metric on $TM$, and makes sense even at boundary and corner points.
+If the embedding $i$ is equivariant then the normal bundle is a smooth equivariant vector bundle over $M$.

-\begin{defn} For compact $G$-manifolds $M$ and $N$ and an equivariant embedding $i\colon M \to N$, a \ourdefn{tubular neighborhood} consists of a $G$-vector bundle $\nu \to M$ with invariant inner product and a codimension zero smooth equivariant embedding $\tilde i\colon D(\nu) \to N$ of the unit disk bundle extending $i$.
-Note that the embedding determines an isomorphism (of $G$-vector bundles without inner product) between $\nu$ and the normal bundle of $i$.
-Two tubular neighborhoods are considered equivalent if they are related by an isomorphism of $G$-vector bundles (preserving inner product).
-Thus in each equivalence class of tubular neighborhoods there is a representative in which $\nu$ is the normal bundle (with some inner product).
-There is a unique such representative such that the resulting isomorphism between $\nu$ and the normal bundle is the identity. \end{defn}
+\begin{defn} For compact $G$-manifolds $M$ and $N$ and an equivariant embedding $i\colon M \to N$, a \ourdefn{tubular neighborhood} consists of a $G$-invariant inner product on the normal bundle $\nu$ of $i$ together with a codimension zero smooth equivariant embedding $\tilde i\colon D(\nu) \to N$ of the unit disk bundle, satisfying the following conditions.
+First, the restriction of $\tilde i$ to the zero section $M$ must be $i$.
+Second, the isomorphism from the vector bundle $\nu$ to itself obtained by differentiating $\tilde i$ at $M$ must be the identity.
+In other words, the first derivative of $\tilde i$ at a point $x\in M$ has the block form

+when the tangent space to $D(\nu)$ at $x$ is split into tangent and normal directions using the inner product and the tangent space to $N$ at $x$ is split (somehow) into tangent and normal directions. \end{defn}

+\begin{rem} Given $i\colon M \to N$, any smooth $G$-vector bundle $\mu$ on $M$ with inner product and codimension zero smooth equivariant embedding $\tilde i\colon D(\mu) \to N$, coinciding with $i$ on the zero section, determines a tubular neighborhood.
+Indeed, the first derivative of $\tilde i$ determines an isomorphism $\mu\cong \nu$ of smooth $G$-vector bundles, and along this isomorphism $\nu$ receives an inner product and the induced embedding $D(\nu) \to N$ has the required condition on its first derivatives. \end{rem}